Next-generation editors and delivery

 Ex vivo and in vivo therapies advance

-Several large-scale stage-III clinical trials for ex vivo therapies take place, with a number of therapeutics approved and commercially licensed.1920 Early-stage clinical trials of in vivo editing techniques, targeting easily accessible tissues such as the eye, or the liver, show results.
+More large-scale stage III clinical trials for ex vivo therapies take place, with more therapeutics approved and commercially licensed.32 Patient data shows mid-stage results of CRISPR-based haemophilia and retinitis pigmentosa therapies now in trials.33 34 Early-stage clinical trials of in vivo editing techniques, targeting easily accessible tissues such as the eye35 or the liver, show results.
 In vivo therapies move to experimental clinics.
 CRISPR corrects for mitochondrial genetic disease in IVF procedures.
-Next-generation genome editors appear on the stage.
+Next-generation “one shot” genome editors in vivo show long-term safety data in clinical trials.36 Duchenne muscular dystrophy trial uses base editing to get into major tissues.[37](

 10-yearhorizon